Cyanogenbot/AI-Foundry-Library/Readme.md

 Function to make requests to image-to-text models.
 Images can be provided in the prompt (using an online image URL or file path) or can be automatically asked to be uploaded by the user by setting popup to true.
 Parameters:

-- inputKey: Data Foundry API Key
+- apiKey: Data Foundry API Key
 - model: Chosen AI model.
 Default model applies
 - userPrompt: Main prompt
 - systemPrompt: System prompt